 PhishingBox offers a template for creating USB (or any local storage) drops that can be placed around selected locations.
 If a target picks up the storage device and loads a .html file and clicks a link that is on the device, then a clicked link action can be recorded.
-This allows you to test your organization's vulnerability to potential device drop attacks.
+USB drops allow you to test your organization's vulnerability to potential device drop attacks.
 Follow the instructions below to configure a USB drop template.

-- Create several alias or actual emails on your email system with distinguishing names, such as email@example.com, firstname.lastname@example.org, etc. These emails will be used for each location where a USB/CD will be placed.
-We also recommend creating at one additional email for testing to ensure the configuration works properly.
+- Create several aliases or actual emails on your email system with distinguishing names, such as firstname.lastname@example.org, email@example.com, etc. These emails will be used for each location where a USB/CD will be placed.
+We also recommend creating one additional email for testing to ensure the configuration works properly.

 - NOTE: These are not emails for the client, but emails that you are able to receive.